DIY Solar Panel Cleaning Risks — What Can Go Wrong

 There’s an appealing logic to cleaning your own solar panels.
 You’re already paying for cleaning chemicals for the rest of the house.
 You have a ladder.
 The panels are right there.
 How hard can it be?

 Harder than it looks — and riskier than most homeowners realise.
-This guide covers the genuine risks of DIY solar cleaning so you can make an informed decision before you climb up there.
+This guide covers the genuine DIY solar panel cleaning risks so you can make an informed decision before you climb up there.

 Risk #1: Falls and Physical Injury (Most Serious)

 Falls from rooftops are one of Australia’s leading causes of serious home injury.
-Safe Work Australia data shows that falls from height account for over 22% of serious workplace injuries in construction — and residential rooftops share many of the same hazards.
+Safe Work Australia reports that falls from height account for over 22% of serious workplace injuries in construction.
+Residential rooftops share many of the same hazards.

-- Wet surfaces — water from cleaning makes roof tiles extremely slippery, particularly terracotta and glazed tiles
+• Wet surfaces — water from cleaning makes roof tiles extremely slippery.
+Terracotta and glazed tiles become ice-like when wet.

-Professional cleaners operate under Safe Work Australia height safety requirements, using harnesses, roof anchors, and safety footwear.
+Professional cleaners operate under Safe Work Australia height safety requirements.
+They use harnesses, roof anchors, and safety footwear.
 For a $220 professional clean, you’re also buying that safety infrastructure.

 Our position: If your panels require you to step onto a pitched roof surface, or if your home is two storeys, hire a professional.
 Full stop.